 Two important screening tests for women are

-Cervical cell (cytology) testing, such as the Papanicolaou (Pap) test, to check for cancer of the cervix (the lower part of the uterus)
+Cervical cell (cytology) testing, such as the Papanicolaou (Pap) test, or a human papillomavirus (HPV) test to check for cancer of the cervix (the lower part of the uterus)

 Papanicolaou (Pap) test: Cells from the cervix are examined under a microscope to determine whether any are cancerous or abnormal and may, without treatment, progress to cancer (precancerous cells).